dogsheep/twitter-to-sqlite/README.md

 This will create a file called `auth.json` in your current directory containing the required values.
 To save the file at a different path or filename, use the `--auth=myauth.json` option.

-## Retrieving tweets by an account
+## Retrieving tweets by specific accounts

-The `user-timeline` command retrieves all of the tweets posted by the specified user account.
+The `user-timeline` command retrieves all of the tweets posted by the specified user accounts.
 It defaults to the account belonging to the authenticated user:

     $ twitter-to-sqlite user-timeline twitter.db
     Importing tweets  [#####-------------------------------]  2799/17780  00:01:39